ARN-Inside/ARN-DL/README.md

     Instead of a simple format request, the script uses `yt-dlp`'s powerful sort flag (`-S`) to enforce a quality hierarchy.
 For audio, the sort key `'hasaud,+codec:opus,abr,+ext:m4a,abr,quality'` prioritizes **Opus** audio streams, falling back to **AAC** (`ext=m4a`) only if Opus is unavailable.
 This ensures the best available audio codec is always chosen automatically.

 * **Client Emulation via Iterative Retries**
-    To bypass restrictions, the script maintains a list of client profiles (e.g., `web`, `ios`, `android_tv`).
+    To bypass device-specific quality restrictions by emulating various clients (phone, TV)restrictions, the script maintains a list of client profiles (e.g., `web`, `ios`, `android_tv`).
 When a download fails, it programmatically **iterates through this list**, re-issuing the same download request with a different client identity header on each attempt.
 This methodical loop turns a single point of failure into multiple opportunities for success.

 * **Exhaustive Brute-Force via a Test Matrix**
     This mode programmatically generates a **test matrix** of possibilities.
 It builds a "cascade" of format strings for every resolution, then enters a **nested loop**: for each format, it attempts a download using *every single client profile*.
 This systematic search (Formats x Clients) guarantees that if a working combination exists, the script will find it.